 10-206-108 INTERNET BROADCASTING-ADVANCED ...advanced pre- through post-production techniques including technical/commercial aspects of digital media content for internet delivery.
 Business fundamentals, target marketing, copy writing, commercial distribution, user-generated content (UGC) service/s.
 (Prerequisites: 10-206-107, Internet Broadcasting; 10-801-136, English Composition 1)

-10-206-120 AUDIO PRODUCTION WITH LOGIC PRO ...covers the basic concepts of music production using Logic Pro; develops skills in portable audio, audio for video and advanced audio production of radio programming.
+10-206-120 DIGITAL AUDIO ADVANCED ...apply advanced concepts of audio production using various software; develops skills in advanced editing, location audio, audio for video and advanced audio production of radio programming and repairing problem audio files.
 (Prerequisite: 10-206-100, Digital Audio Overview)

 10-206-174 MOTION GRAPHICS FOR VIDEO ...creating high impact, dynamic effects for video productions utilizing digital media including still and motion video, graphics, text and applied filters.
 Apple Motion, Adobe After Effects and Photoshop software.
-(Prerequisites: 10-206-154, Macintosh Video Editing; 10-111-101, Macintosh-Image Editing)
+(Prerequisites: 10-206-154, Video PRoduction and Editing I; 10-111-101, Macintosh-Image Editing)

 10-206-175 MOTION GRAPHICS ADVANCED ...advanced motion graphic content creation including motion tracking, color correction, rotoscoping and advanced compositing.
 Adobe After Effects, Mocha AE and Media Encoder.
 (Prerequisites:10-206-174, Motion Graphics for Video; 10-801-136, English Composition 1)

 10-206-178 FILM AND BROADCAST SCRIPTWRITING ...research and development of writing and formatting stories adapted for film and broadcast.
-Covers applying three-part story structure, developing plot and theme, and identifying target audience.
+Covers applying three-part story structure, developing plot and theme writing for electronic (web) and Mass Media, and identifying target audience.

 10-890-101 COLLEGE 101 ...develops tools and strategies that support success in college.
 Focuses on study skills, college resources, goal setting, time management, and learning styles.
 Introduces concepts for self assessing learning and completing an Exit Assessment that provides evidence that learning took place.
 Students should take this course prior to or during the first semester of their programs.
 1 cr.